goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 [2] For testing purposes, the sequencer will temporarily send values to the controls when an edit command incoming from the GUI is passed (via Midi Thru) to the synth board.
     NO: the sequencer forwards incoming Midi messages to the synth WITHOUT interpreting them.
-    You probably have to catch an edit command in the HardwareMsgIn or another MQTT handling routine.
+    You have to do that in the MQTT handling routine for the topic "/fckx_seq/midi/single".

 ### 4. Nodered flow: Set controller layout to match with received value